dunconio/dwm-dunc/README.md

         mirror-layout                - switch master area and stack area monitors                     - array of monitor objects (see "monitor sections")
+        mouse-warping-enabled        - true to enable warping of the mouse pointer
+        mouse-warping-smoothly       - true to enable smooth warping of the mouse pointer when mouse-warping-enabled
+                                       is true
+        process-no-sigterm           - array of process names that don't respect SIGTERM conventions
+        process-parents              - array of objects with "procname" and "parent" string values
         show-custom-tag-icons        - true to show a custom icon in place of tag identifier (for each tag)
         show-desktop                 - true to enable management of desktop